anastasiya-pv/QA-course-hw/HW_GITHUB_1.md

 &ltAssigned_to&gtAssigned to: DeveloperX&lt/Assigned_to&gt<br>
 &ltReported_by&gtReported by: Name&lt/Reported_by&gt <br>
 &ltReported_On&gtReported on: 18FEB22&lt/Reported_On&gt<br>
-<br>&ltDescription&gtDescription:Unable to finish the process of product purchase as apllication "NAME" breaks down upon clicking the "PAY NOW" button: the sceen turns white and the apllication does not respond to user actions&lt/Description&gt<br>
+<br>&ltDescription&gtDescription:Unable to finish the process of product purchase as apllication "NAME" crashes upon clicking the "PAY NOW" button: the sceen turns white and the apllication does not respond to user actions&lt/Description&gt<br>
 <br>&ltSteps_to_Reproduce&gt<br>
 &ltFirst_step&gtSteps to Reproduce: 1)Open the Application&lt/First_step&gt<br>
 &ltSecond_step&gt2)Search for the required product&lt/Second_step&gt<br>